Special to the Village News

 Barbara was an elected member of the Solano County Republican Central Committee, served as vice-chair and also as secretary.
 During this time, she was also an appointed member of the California State Republican Central Committee.

-Travel was a joy for Barbara and she visited 49 states (missed Kentucky), and 20 countries.
+Travel was a joy for Barbara and she visited all 50 US states and 20 countries.
 She enjoyed Disneyland and was a guest at the Disneyland Hotel about 55 times.

 Barbara also loved to paint with oils and painted places that she loved, including the Bristol family cabin near Lake Tahoe.